 Located in the middle of Georgia, your next favorite small town adventure is close to home.
 Once the capital of Georgia, Milledgeville is known for its historic architecture, charming downtown district, abundance of outdoor experiences and the sparkling waters of Lake Sinclair.

-Our sweetest summertime traditions are here!
-Local favorites include cooling off your sun-kissed-skin in the open waters of Lake Sinclair, kicking back with a margarita at Bollywood Tacos and roaming the pine forests of Bartram.
-Here are 10 fun ideas to fill your summer bucket list in Milledgeville.
+Local favorites include cooling off in the refreshing water of Lake Sinclair, kicking back with a margarita at Bollywood Tacos and roaming the pine forests of Bartram.
+Here are 16 fun things to do to fill your summer bucket list with a vacation in Milledgeville.

 And if your family isn't looking to get wet, the Greenway offers miles of paved trails for bicycling, tricycling, walking and blowing bubbles!